 Kindle (PRC files) can be read on all Kindle devices currently for sale, although some older devices will be incompatible.
-You will need to download the file from the blog by clicking the relevant link.
+You will need to download the file from the blog by clicking the relevant link – from the new window that opens, click the three dots on the top right-hand corner of the screen and choose ‘Download’ from the menu.
 Next, plug your Kindle into your PC with the cable that came with it.
 Open the Kindle in ‘My Computer’ and copy and paste the file from your PC’s downloads folder to the ‘Documents’ folder on the Kindle.
 Unfortunately, these files are not automatically readable in the Kindle Reader App.
 To read them using the Kindle Reader App, you must first download Amazon’s Send to PC App.
 This will allow you to send the ebook file to the Amazon cloud and share it on compatible devices.

 Epub files can be read on a wide range of devices and many apps are available should you wish to read these files on your phone – just Google (or search the relevant app store) for ‘epub reader’.
 You can then download any epub files from the blog and choose to open them using the relevant e-reader apps.